menu

 Compared to the rest of the country, citizens of Rosemary Beach spend much less time in their cars: on average, their commute to work is only 16.50 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Rosemary Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rosemary Beach does not have a public transit system used by locals to get to and from work.

 The per capita income in Rosemary Beach in 2022 was $100,569, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $402,276 for a family of four.